sebascert/itesm-missing-semester/resources/README.md

 - Upload references to resources, such as links or brief instructions on how to get access to the resource, but do not upload the resources themselves.
-This is to prevent issues with copyright, resources becoming updated and bloating the repository with multimedia contents.
+This is to prevent issues with copyright and resources becoming updated and bloating the repository with multimedia contents.

 - Avoid listing trivial resources, such as wikipedia pages or official documentation (on special cases like the offial docs being obscure, or